orlof/xcb3-vscode-ext/README.md

 ## Installation

+This extension automatically downloads XC=Basic3 and DASM.
+These version of are called `managed`, while other installation are called `external`.

-This extension contains XC=Basic3 compiler.
-In MacOS attempt to use it (compile) will fail with this error:
+In MacOS the first attempt to use managed compiler will fail with errors:
 ![Error MacOS](https://raw.githubusercontent.com/orlof/xcb3-vscode-ext/main/images/error_macos.png)

 You must manually bypass Gatekeeper's restrictions for unverified applications: